-Impressive early footage of “Gemini Man” (shot in 3D at 120 frames-per-second and 4k resolution by cinematographer Dion Beebe) revealed Will Smith vs. Will Smith as something more significant than digital de-aging.
-This represents Weta’s next evolution in performance-captured animation beyond the simian Caesar, necessitating the New Zealand animators to up their game, led by Oscar-winning production VFX supervisor Bill Westenhofer (“Life of Pi”) and Weta VFX supervisor Guy Williams.
+Ang Lee’s high frame rate “Gemini Man,” though, offered a high watermark in digital humans for Weta (under the leadership of “Life of Pi” Oscar-winning VFX supervisor Bill Westenhofer).
 The 23-year-old Junior appears in more than half the movie, and expresses a range of emotions performed by Smith.
-Weta’s new methodology involved separate mo-cap shoots for Smith switching back and forth, and new animation based on the morphology of aging.
-The benchmarks included more realistic skin simulation and detailed eye work, and the development of a procedural software for pores along with robust modeling.
+Weta’s new methodology involved separate mo-cap shoots for Smith, switching back and forth, and new animation based on the morphology of aging.
+There was more realistic skin simulation and detailed eye work, and the development of a procedural software for pores along with robust modeling.

 Contenders listed in alphabetical order.
 No film will be considered a frontrunner until we have seen it.